mik4el/cc1352-swim-thermo/software/rfPacketRx_CC1352R1_LAUNCHXL_tirtos_ccs/README.md

 -----------------------
 1. The default frequency is:
     - 433.92 MHz for the CC1350-LAUNCHXL-433
-    - 433.92 MHz for the CC1352P-4-LAUNCHXL
+    - 433.92/490 MHz for the CC1352P-4-LAUNCHXL
-    - 2440 MHz on the CC2640R2-LAUNXHL
+    - 2440 MHz on the CC2640R2-LAUNCHXL
     - 868.0 MHz for other launchpads
- In order to change frequency, modify the smartrf_settings.c file.
+In order to change frequency, modify the ti_radio_config.c file.
 This can be done using the code export feature in Smart RF Studio, or directly in the file
 2. On the CC1352P1 the high PA is enabled (high output power) for all Sub-1 GHz modes by default.
-The user must set USE_SUB1_HIGH_PA_SETTING to 0 in smartrf_settings.h and smartrf_settings_predefined.h, and rebuild the example, to disable the high PA and use the default PA
 3. On the CC1352P-2 the high PA operation for Sub-1 GHz modes is not supported
-4. On the CC1352P-4 the default PA is used for all Sub-1 GHz physical modes by default.
-The user must set USE_SUB1_HIGH_PA_SETTING to 1 in the smartrf_settings.h and smartrf_settings_predefined.h, and rebuild the example, to enable the high PA (high output power)
+4. On the CC1352P-4 the high PA is enabled (high output power) for all Sub-1 GHz modes by default.
-**CAUTION**
-    - This will change the center frequency for 2-GFSK to 490 MHz
+    - The center frequency for 2-GFSK is set to 490 MHz
-    - The center frequency for SimpleLink long range (SLR) stays at 433.92 MHz, but the high output power violates the maximum power output requirement for this band
+    - **CAUTION:** The center frequency for SimpleLink long range (SLR) is set to 433.92 MHz, but the high output power violates the maximum power output requirement for this band
 5. The CC2640R2 is setup to run all proprietary physical modes at a center frequency of 2440 MHz, at a data rate of 250 Kbps

 Example Usage
 -------------
 Run the example.
 On another board, run the EasyLink TX example.
-Board_PIN_LED2 is toggled when data with CRC OK is received.
+CONFIG_PIN_RLED is toggled when data with CRC OK is received.

 Application Design Details
 --------------------------